padix-key/kmer-article/article.typ

 is not computationally feasible for most modern applications: the length and number of sequences is simply too large.

 To solve this problem heuristic approaches emerged.
-Many modern algorithms (see #todo(cite) as examples) build upon the concept of finding exact matches of length $k$ between the sequences
+Many modern algorithms (see @Bray2016 @Steinegger2017 as examples) build upon the concept of finding exact matches of length $k$ between the sequences @Altschul1990.
-@Altschul1990.
 These subsequences of length $k$ are termed #kmers.
-The process of finding all overlapping #kmers in a sequence is called _k-mer decomposition_.
+The process of finding all overlapping #kmers in a sequence is commonly titled _k-mer decomposition_.

 #example[
   Take the sequences #seq[TATGC] and #seq[ATGG]: